GeminiDRSoftware/DRAGONSWorkshops/BasicDRAGONS-1hr/sphinx/what_is_dragons.rst

 4. Reduce your science, it will pick up the calibrations by itself.

 As straightforward as a reduction can be, it can be customized to match your needs.
-The options to primtives can be adjusted, the recipes themselves can be adjusted.
+The options to the primtives can be adjusted, the recipes themselves can be adjusted.

 In this basic introduction to DRAGONS, we will explore all this and learn how to